Today is my last day at Shell

 Early in the new year, I made a firm decision to really try, once and for all.
 I tried hard to make a good case for myself in a one-page motivation letter, consolidated all necessary documents, and finally hit that submit button.
 Surprisingly, I received a series of positive feedback in the weeks that followed – passed the initial screening & evaluation (mid-January), qualified for assessment & examination (second week of February), and ultimately secured the confirmation (first day of March).
 Such developments turned out to be a good problem to think about and decide on.

 Fate indeed has funny ways up our sleeves.
-While my immediate goal was initially to just simply survive, I ended up at a major crossroad faced with this classic Shakespeare Hamlet question, to be or not to be?
+While my immediate goal was initially to just simply survive, I ended up at a major crossroad faced with the classic Shakespeare Hamlet question, to be or not to be?
 Dissecting the situation, it was made apparent that I was both in a perfect and a wrong time to make the big move, having a hard-to-say-no-to opportunity on one hand while riding a relatively safer career train on the other.
 Further weighing the options exposed another layer; I may have been settling on the safe side once more, bearing vulnerabilities when unexpected forces came into the picture.
 I was then reminded of a certain piece of advice from a former mentor on the importance of building strong foundations & safety nets in anticipation of when things begin to crumble, finally boiling down to how I finally made this hard, final decision.

 In the same way hermit crabs undergo shredding, I guess it's worth risking leaving the current shell in search of another as innovations happen in braving unfamiliar roads over lurking in the comfort zone.

-Necessity is the mother of all inventions
+the mother of all inventions

 After everything, I am implored to believe that great things could indeed start from the most unexpected times for the most inconvenient reasons.
 I may have known about these Erasmus scholarships all these years watching several schoolmates victoriously claiming theirs yet I never for once dared to make my own move – believed I was not cut out for it, wired to not gamble on things with the high chance I'll lose, for the most part thinking it’s way out of my league.
 Not until the need somehow called for it.
 To cut long story short, I eventually made this bold decision to realize – to realise rather – a once in a lifetime dream of an adventure somewhere on the other side of the 🌍